Moosa-24/MOOAKO310_fto2401_GroupA_MoosaAkoodie_DJS11/podcast-app/README.md

    38. ### User is able to arrange list of shows from least recently updated (Oldest updated Shows) - done(i think)

 ### Advanced Features
-   39. ### User receives a notification that confirms they want to close the page when audio is playing - NOT DONE
+   39. User receives a notification that confirms they want to close the page when audio is playing - done
    40. ### App remembers and shows what episodes user listened to all the way through - NOT DONE
    41. ### User has the option to "reset" all their progress, effectively removing their entire listening history.
 (Note marks are awarded only for "resetting" entire listening history) - NOT DONE
    42. ### App displays the exact timestamp location of where they left off any episode - NOT DONE